vallejoyuridamian/Evaluador/README.md

 # Evaluador ⚽️🏆💵 #

-Real time soccer bets stategy evaluator in Object Pascal.
+Real time soccer bets stategy evaluator.

 This program evaluates a betting strategy over a set of soccer games.
 The soccer games are saved as xls files with the dividends sampled periodically.